Road Trip Suggestions…

 Mon: Tuscany → San Gimignano → Sienna → Pisa

-San Gimignano (2–3 hours), lunch + gelato.
+Detour to Perugia, then drive to San Gimignano (2–3 hours) if you didn’t visit on Thursday, lunch + gelato.
 Continue to Pisa via Sienna for a wander

 Tues: Pisa → Home